kaskr/adcomp/admb_examples/longlinreg/README.md

 README
 ======

-This models runs without any comandline options, but a bit faster with:
+This models runs without any command line options, but a bit faster with:

 ./longlinreg -lmn 10